Please Note: Jim Corbett National Park will remain closed on 1st and 2nd March.

 - Winter (September - March): Days are clear and pleasant, Nights get cold.
 Great time for bird-watching and Tiger sighting.

 - Summer (April to June): Hot days with pleasant nights.
-Ideal time for sighting animals, especially elephants and Tigers.
+Ideal time for sighting animals, especially Tigers.

 - Monsoon (July - August): Humid days and nights.
 Great time for walks and trekking.
 Because of less crowd and rush probability of sighting animals.
 Good for observing flora.